RandomNinjaAtk/Scripts/sabnzbd/README.md

 This script removes unwanted audio and subtitle tracks based on configured settings

 ### Configuration Options
+Configuration options are found in the top few lines of the script<br /><br />
 **RemoveNonVideoFiles** - Deletes non MKV/MP4/AVI files <br />
 **Remux** - Remuxes MKV/MP4/AVI into mkv files and removes unwanted audio/subtitles based on the language preference settings <br />
 **PerferredLanguage** - Keeps only the audio for the language selected, if not found, fall-back to unknown tracks and if also not found, a final fall-back to all other audio tracks  <br />